 Art of Indonesia

 The spirituality and culture of Indonesia are richly portrayed through its sculptures and wooden carvings.
 From artistic masks, intricate paintings, captivating wayang puppet theatre art, alluring dream catchers to beautifully silver-thread woven sarongs called Songket, everything connects us to their diverse culture.
 So grab some of those pretty dream catchers from quaint little shops!
 They’re worth every penny.

 The vibrancy and joy of celebration can be heard throughout the year in this archipelago.
 Festivals like Nyepi – Balinese new year, Jember Fashion Carnival – celebrated in East Java showcasing fashion trends of Indonesia, Sekaten – a week-long celebration of the birth of Prophet Muhammad are the perfect chances to see all the richness and excitement of Indonesian culture live!
 Throughout the year, a variety of festivals in Indonesia are celebrated, making it a fascinating location for tourists all year long!

 Now, this can’t be left out.
 It's what most people buy tickets for after all!

 Music and dance are traits of a country that can instantly connect a soul to a place.
-Indonesia is popular for its tribal and classical music, accompanied by embellishing dance forms as diverse as its cultures.
+The country is popular for its tribal and classical music, accompanied by embellishing dance forms as diverse as the culture of Indonesia.

 Gamelan – a traditional musical instrument originating from Java and Bali, along with gamelan dance can make you lose yourself in divine rhythm.
 Saman – a spectacular dance form characterized by its fast-paced rhythm and synchronization will leave you astounded.
 Other dance formers include Kecak – the monkey chant dance is very well received for its extreme fire actions, Oleg – the dance of bumblebees performed by a male and female Balinese, and Legong – an elegant Balinese dance form with intricate finger movements and complex footwork.